-When it comes to our precious little ones, We as parents do not wish to compromise on any thing.
-Food being an area of biggest concern .
+When it comes to our precious little ones, We as parents do not wish to compromise on anything.
+Food is an area of biggest concern.
 This Indian diet plan for toddlers (1 to 3 years of age) will help you in decoding most of the questions that might cloud your mind and hearts.
-What food to feed ?
-How much food to give at one time ?
-How to know when to stop ?
+What food to feed?
+How much food to give at one time?
+When to stop?
 How to be sure that your kid is not allergic to the food you are giving him ? and more such questions that cross your mind will all be answered below in this article about Indian diet plan for toddlers.

 Image :Copyright: nastia / 123RF Stock Photo

 “Bablu makes a bad face and takes his face away when I try to push a lump of rice down his throat”.
 “Pinky makes me run around the house at meal times”.
 “Tabbu picks up foods from his plate and throws it on me”.
 “Guddi is not growing well and she appears quite thin and weak compared to girls of her age”.
 “I wish my baby could put on a little more weight by now”.
 These are the complaints that we hear from most Indian moms.

 We often forget that toddlers do not have that much of consciousness to think “healthy” and all that they need is variety.
 Give your toddler variety in terms of colors, shape, size, and taste and he/ she will make mealtimes enjoyable for both you and him/her.